XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 9178256A980A86CF3D70D0260A7DA6402AAFE43632FDBCB88037978404188871 | In development. |

 Fixes an inconsistency in the way [transfer fees](concept-transfer-fees.html) are calculated between [OfferCreate](reference-transaction-format.html#offercreate) and [Payment](reference-transaction-format.html#payment) transaction types.
 Without this amendment, the holder of the issuances pays the transfer fee if an offer is executed in offer placement, but the initial sender of a transaction pays the transfer fees for offers that are executed as part of payment processing.
-With OwnerPaysFee, the holder of the issuances always pays the transfer fee, regardless of whether the offer is executed as part of a Payment or an OfferCreate transaction.
+With this amendment, the holder of the issuances always pays the transfer fee, regardless of whether the offer is executed as part of a Payment or an OfferCreate transaction.
 Offer processing outside of payments is unaffected.

 This Amendment requires the [Flow Amendment](#flow) to be enabled.